pixelsandpointers/pixelsandpointers/README.md

 I hold a Bachelor's degree in Computational Linguistics from Heidelberg University and currently pursue a Master's degree in Visual Computing at Technical University of Darmstadt.

 I was a 🤗 Student Ambassador for TU Darmstadt and Heidelberg University.
-Currently I work for the Deutsche Bahn AG (German Railway company) as a Machine Learning Engineer, and have worked for three years at SAP as a UX in-house consultant during my studies.
+Currently, I work for the Deutsche Bahn AG (German Railway company) as a Machine Learning Engineer and have worked for three years at SAP as a UX in-house consultant during my studies.

-After a degree in NLP I am now mainly working on extending the fundaments and learning about computer graphics.
+After a degree in NLP, I am now mainly working on extending the fundaments and learning about computer graphics.

 I am primarily interested in:
-- Physical-based Rendering
+- Physical-based Rendering (offline + RT)
-- Real-time Rendering
 - Inverse Rendering
+- Material Appearance Modeling (BxDF)
+- Computer Vision
 - GPGPU
-- Computer Vision

 💬 Languages I'm speaking and/or learning: 🇩🇪 🇬🇧 🇨🇳 🇹🇼 🇪🇸